ska-telescope/ska-data-lifecycle/README.md

  ```

 ## Testing
-In order to support mutiple test environments, the DLM can be build and deployed in a variety of ways, depending on the use case and scenario.

-### Test against Docker Compose
-For code developers all tests can be executed without having to rely on the complexity of the Kubernetes environment.
+For local development, the full test suite can be executed using Docker Compose, without requiring a Kubernetes environment.

-#### Run full test suite locally

-Python testing is available on the local machine using poetry virtual environments.
-First clone the repo:
+### Local setup

+Clone the repository, including its submodules:

 ```bash
 git clone --recurse-submodules https://gitlab.com/ska-telescope/ska-data-lifecycle.git
 ```

-Then install the package and enter a poetry shell:
+Install the project and its dependencies using Poetry:

 ```bash
 cd ska-data-lifecycle